VitaZheltyakov/phaser-arcade-circles-plugin/README.md

 # Phaser Arcade Circles plugin
 Created by [Vitaliy Zheltyakov](mailto:vita-zhelt@yandex.ru).

+## The plugin is not relevant since Phaser 2.6

 Phaser is a fast, free and fun open source HTML5 game framework.
 This plugin adds to framework:
 * Circle vs. Circle collision